SUNET/edusign-app/ERRORS.md

 eduPersonAssurance attribute during ligin).
 It is shown in the box corresponding to the invitation.

-    You don't provide the required security level, please make sure to provide level %(level)s
+    You do not have the required level of assurance on your identity, please make sure to provide level %(level)s

-    Missing in Swedish
+    Du har inte tillräckligt hög tillitsnivå på din identitet, var vänlig höj den till nivå %(level)s

 1.4.
 This appears when the IdP the user has used does not release the needed attributes.
 It is shown as an error page with a title and a description: